-'Perhaps it was the Boulevard Sébastopol, but it was misty monsieur, and I am afraid I could not see well'.
+'Perhaps it was the Boulevard Sébastopol, but it was misty, and I am afraid I could not see well'.

 'But well enough to know in what direction he came from, and the colour of his skin in the plenitude of the night mademoiselle', I contended.

-'Oh, it was an African.
-Of that I am certain', she rejoined.
+'Oh, he was an African.
+Of that I am certain!'
+She rejoined.

-'I did not come here to reproach your version of events mademoiselle, but merely to question you.
+'I did not come here to reproach your version of events, but merely to question you.
 That is all', I affirmed.

 'I understand monsieur, and do forgive me-for I was not expecting to see you here in the quarter today.
 I am a humble woman, and as you see I live in a humble area', she explained, with a bit of a maudlin passion.